DylanSpeiser/BM-Camera-Control-WebUI/README.md

 Because the app is just a web page, you can open it in multiple browser windows at once.
 Resize the windows and you can monitor many cameras at the same time!

 <img src="screenshots/WebUI2.png" width=30%>

+### Data Synchronization
+The app uses WebSockets to keep itself updated with the latest info from the camera.
+If something has gone wrong, refresh the page.

 I have done my best to make the page responsive, but every screen is different.
 If something looks off, adjust the zoom/scale of the window in your browser and that should fix things.